Greenland Education Scholarships

 Fund Your Research

-Greenland may well be the biggest island on the planet, but the country’s population is very small, in comparison, in fact it is no more than 60,000 give or take, or the size of a large town in Anywhere, U.S.A.
+Greenland is the biggest island on the planet, but the country’s population is sparse.
+With about 58,000 inhabitants settled in small coastal villages, the country’s entire population is comparable to the size of a large town in Anywhere, U.S.A.
 Maybe for this reason study programs are rare in Greenland.
-The fact that more than half the country lies within an Arctic zone may be a factor as well.
-But without a doubt the remote areas are still hotbeds for research, especially those scholars vigorously attached to studies on polar melting and climate.
+The fact that more than half the country lies within the Arctic zone may be a factor as well.
+But without a doubt, this remote country is still a hotbed for research, especially scholars vigorously trying to understand climate change, sea-level rise, and biocomplexities, or exploring hydrocarbon and mineral resources.

-The University of Greenland is the only of its kind in the country and the big economic big picture remains a bit stunted due to size and environment.
-Tourism and fishing are significant sources of income, but even tourism is not as it is in many other regions of the world.
-You just don’t hear of many people tripping off to exotic Greenland.
-It’s up there somewhere between Iceland and Canada and just begging to be rediscovered.
+The University of Greenland is the only one of its kind in the country and the economic big picture remains a bit stunted due to size and environment.
+Fishing, fish exports and tourism are the most significant sources of income, even though its tourism industry is not as robust as other regions around the world.
+Located between Canada and Iceland, Greenland has a unique allure, with its nickname of the “top of the world.”

 Scholarship Programs are Slim-Pickings

-Rarely do undergraduates have the same opportunity for research programs as do graduates, but the University of Alaska-Anchorage students interested in a taste of Greenland, may qualify for attractive paid summer research assistantships in the country.
-To be eligible applicants must be pursuing a major in botany, or biology with an emphasis on plants.
-Candidates must have a well-defined scope of research they would like to undertake.
-Awards include living and travel expenses, as well as a nice stipend.
+Rarely do undergraduates have the same opportunity for research programs as do graduates, but University of Alaska-Anchorage students interested in Greenland may qualify for attractive paid summer research assistantships in the country.
+To be eligible, applicants must be pursuing a major in botany or biology with an emphasis on plants.
+Candidates must have a well-defined scope of research.
+Awards include living and travel expenses, as well as a stipend.
+UAA’s Environment and Natural Resources Institute is working on more than $7 million in research projects funded through federal and state agencies.